Swapnil0115/Swapnil0115/README.md

 # 💫 About Me

-I’m a data enginee with a passion for building complete, end-to-end data pipelines that are scalable, efficient, and production-ready.
+I’m a data engineer with a passion for building complete, end-to-end data pipelines that are scalable, efficient, and production-ready.

 - I enjoy bridging the gap between data engineering and DevOps
 - I work on automating workflows, implementing CI/CD practices, and ensuring reliable data delivery across environments